rweyrauch/PrettyScribe/README.md

 a (hopefully) useful format for viewing on device or printing.
 The PrettyScribe application is inspired by the (poorly named but quite useful) ButtScribe, http://www.buttscri.be/, application.

-Currently PrettyScribe supports roster files for Warhammer 40k, Warhammer 40k Kill Team and Warhammer Age of Sigmar.
+Currently PrettyScribe supports roster files for Warhammer 40k, Warhammer 40k Kill Team, Warhammer Age of Sigmar, Warhammer Warcry and Warhammer 30k.

 This work was started as an exercise in learning web-development (Javascript, Typescript, etc.) and a passion for the table-top wargamming hobby in general.